mattermost/docs/source/deployment/ldap-group-constrained-team-channel.rst

 Using AD/LDAP Synchronized Groups to Manage Team or Private Channel Membership
 ===============================================================
-Mattermost groups created with synchronized AD/LDAP groups can be used to manage the membership of private teams and private channels.
+Mattermost groups created with `synchronized AD/LDAP groups <https://docs.mattermost.com/deployment/ldap-group-sync.html>`_ can be used to manage the membership of private teams and private channels.
 When a team or private channel is managed by synchronized groups, users will be added and removed based on their membership to the synchronized AD/LDAP group.

-Users outside of the group are restricted from being invited through a team invite link or an email invite on teams that are managed by synchronized groups.
-Similarly, users outside of synchronized groups are restricted from being invited through a mention, the /invite slash command or directly with “add members” in channels.
+On teams that are managed by synchronized groups, users outside of the group are restricted from:
+ - invitation through a team invite link
+ - Invations through email invite

+Similarily on private channels that are managed by synchronized groups, users outside of the group are restricted from:
+ - invitation through a mention
+ - invitation through the /invite slash command
+ - directly added to the channel with “add members”

 Users, however, can remove themselves from teams and private channels managed by synchronized groups.

-Converting a Team or Channel to use Groups to Manage Membership
+Managing Membership of a Team or Channel with Synchronized Groups
 ----------

-To convert a private team:
+To manage membership of a private team with syncrhonized groups:

 1. Ensure there is at least one group already associated to the team.
 You can view and add default teams to a group via **System Console > User Management > Groups > Group Configuration**.
 Please see more information on adding default teams and channels `here <https://docs.mattermost.com/deployment/ldap-group-sync.html#add-default-teams-or-channels-for-the-group>`_.
 Additionally, you can use the CLI tool to view if there is already a group associated to the team by running the `group team list CLI command <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-group-team-list>`_.
-3. Ensure **Team Settings > General > Allow any user with an account on this server to join this team** is set to ``No``.
+2. Ensure **Team Settings > General > Allow any user with an account on this server to join this team** is set to ``No``.
-4. Convert the team to have its membership managed by synchronized groups by running the `group team enable CLI command <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-group-team-enable>`_ .
+3. Convert the team to have its membership managed by synchronized groups by running the `group team enable CLI command <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-group-team-enable>`_ .

-To convert a private channel:
+To manage membership of a private channel with synchronized groups:

 1. Ensure there is at least one group already associated to the channel.
 You can view and add default channels to a group via **System Console > User Management > Groups > Group Configuration**.
 Please see more information on adding default teams and channels `here <https://docs.mattermost.com/deployment/ldap-group-sync.html#add-default-teams-or-channels-for-the-group>`_.
 Additionally, you can use the CLI tool to view if there is already a group associated to the channel by running the `group channel list CLI command <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-group-team-list>`_.
-2. Convert the team to have its membership managed by synchronized groups by running the `group channel enable CLI command <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-group-channel-enable>`_ .
+2.Convert the team to have its membership managed by synchronized groups by running the `group channel enable CLI command <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-group-channel-enable>`_ .

 .. note::
    System console support to set teams and private channels to managing membership with group synchronization is planned in the 5.14 (August 2019) release.